Osborne Submarine Construction Yard

 Strategic Impact Assessment Report

-The Draft Strategic Impact Assessment Report (Draft Report) for the project is now available for public comment.
+The Draft Strategic Impact Assessment Report (Draft Report) was made available for public comment during the Public Consultation Period from 3 February to 17 March 2025.

 Community Information and Engagement

 Engaging stakeholders and the local community is an important part of the planning and approval processes.
-The ASA is committed to ensuring interested stakeholders and the community are both heard and informed.

 To inform the development of the Draft Strategic Assessment Report, the ASA hosted the following activities:

-- Online Community Webinar on Wednesday 17 April 2024 to introduce the project and outline the Strategic Assessment process.
+• Online Community Webinar on Wednesday 17 April 2024 to introduce the project and outline the Strategic Assessment process.

-- A community information session on Saturday 22 June 2024, to provide an opportunity for stakeholders and community members to engage with the project team, ask questions, explore topics about the project and Strategic Assessment process, and gain first-hand information from the ASA and project team.
+• A community information session on Saturday 22 June 2024, to provide an opportunity for stakeholders and community members to engage with the project team, ask questions, explore topics about the project and Strategic Assessment process, and gain first-hand information from the ASA and project team.

 South Australian Planning Assessment

-The South Australian Minister for Planning has declared that an Impact Assessed development process under section108(1)(c) of the Planning, Development and Infrastructure Act 2016 will apply to the construction of the SCY.
+The South Australian Minister for Planning has declared that an Impact Assessed development process under section 108(1)(c) of the Planning, Development and Infrastructure Act 2016 will apply to the construction of the SCY.

 An Environmental Impact Statement has been prepared on behalf of Australian Naval Infrastructure and is also available for public comment to provide the community with an opportunity to understand and comment on what is proposed.